snltd/gurp/doc/doers.md

 (apk/ensure "rust")
 ```

-The `apk` doer only makes sense in an LX zone.
-It only adds and removes
+The `apk` doer adds and removes packages in an Alpine LX zone.
-packages, though it does refresh the package database when adding.

-You cannot install or pin specific versions.

 | Key  | Type   | Description  | Default | Mandatory |
 | ---- | ------ | ------------ | ------- | --------- |
 | Name | string | Package name |         | yes       |

+The package database is refreshed prior to install.

+You cannot install or pin specific versions.

 ### `(apk/remove)`